Proceed15/ForumFatecTAP/README.md

-<h1>Forum-GameDev</h1>
+<h1>Forum-Tech</h1>

-> Status: Developing ⚠️
+> Status: Developing

-<h3>Welcome to the GameDev Forum project!
-This platform is designed to bring together game developers, enthusiasts, and industry professionals to share knowledge, discuss trends, and collaborate on game development projects.</h3>
+<h3>Welcome to the Tech Forum project!
+This platform is designed to bring together tech developers, enthusiasts, and industry professionals to share knowledge, discuss trends, and collaborate on Tech development projects.</h3>

 <h2>Features</h2>
 + Login